treeverse/lakeFS/docs/understand/performance-best-practices.md

 To read data from lakeFS without it being transferred through lakeFS:
 * Read an object getObject (lakeFS OpenAPI) and add `--presign`.
 You'll get a link to download an object.
 * Use statObject (lakeFS OpenAPI) which will return `physical_address` that is the actual S3/GCS path that you can read with any S3/GCS client.
+* Use the `lakectl fs presign` ([docs][lakectl-fs-presign])

-### Reading directly from GCS when using GCS-Fuse
+#### Reading directly from GCS when using GCS-Fuse
-GCP users commonly mount GCS buckets using `gcs-fuse`, particularly when using GCP's Vertex AI pipelines. lakeFS works with `gcs-fuse`, by using hooks to automatically create symlinks to reflect the virtual directory structure of branches and commits.
+GCP users commonly mount GCS buckets using `gcs-fuse`, particularly when using GCP's Vertex AI pipelines.
+The lakeFS Fuse integration is written in a way that ensures reads are scaleable and work directly off GCS, without involving any lakeFS services in the read path.
+This is achieved by using hooks to automatically create symlinks to reflect the virtual directory structure of branches and commits.
 See the [gcs-fuse integration][gcs-fuse] documentation for details.

 The end result is that you can read the branches or commits directly from the file system, and not involve lakeFS in the read path at all: